boost-edu-tools/gitinspectorgui/docs/api/error-handling.md

-# Plugin Error Handling
+# Error Handling

-Error handling patterns for GitInspectorGUI tauri-plugin-python integration.
+Error handling patterns for GitInspectorGUI simplified PyO3 helper function integration.

 ## Overview

-With tauri-plugin-python integration, errors are handled through automatic conversion between Python exceptions and JavaScript errors.
-The plugin manages all error conversion, eliminating the need for manual error handling code.
+With our simplified PyO3 helper function integration, errors are handled through automatic conversion between Python exceptions and JavaScript errors.
+Our helper functions manage all error conversion, eliminating the need for manual error handling code.

-**Error Flow**: Python exceptions are automatically converted to JavaScript errors by tauri-plugin-python.
-For architecture details, see [Plugin Architecture](../architecture/design-decisions.md).
+**Error Flow**: Python exceptions are automatically converted to JavaScript errors by our PyO3 helper functions.
+For architecture details, see [PyO3 Architecture](../architecture/design-decisions.md).

 ## Error Types